Liga ACB: Controversies about promotion to Liga ACB

-Until 2012, in the 29 editions played of the Liga ACB, only three teams declined promotion, due to acting as reserve teams or for lack of funds: CB Guadalajara and CB Cornellà in 1993 and CB Cajabilbao in 1994.
+Prior to 2012, in the 29 editions played of the Liga ACB, only three teams declined promotion, due to acting as reserve teams or for lack of funds: CB Guadalajara and CB Cornellà in 1993 and CB Cajabilbao in 1994.

-Since 2012, due to the financial crisis that started in 2008, only two teams (Canarias and Andorra) of a possible 10 could promote to Liga ACB.
+Since 2012, due to the 2008–2014 Spanish financial crisis, only two teams (Canarias and Andorra) of a possible 10 could promote to Liga ACB.
 This started a discussion about the promotion requirements of the ACB, considered by the LEB Oro clubs as "disproportionate".

 For clubs that promote and would make their debut in the ACB demands: